magomimmo/modern-cljs/doc/tutorial-19.md

 ### Commit the changes

-It's noew time to commit all the implemented changes.
+It's now time to commit all the implemented changes.

 ```bash
 cd ~/dev/shoreleave-core